 - Two courses in the social sciences (politics, anthropology, sociology, or economics)

 - Two additional courses in any of the three preceding categories

 - One advanced seminar, Contemporary Europe (EURO-UA 950), taken during the fall semester of a student’s senior year

 Majors are also required to complete at least one semester of study away.

 Majors in European and Mediterranean studies must demonstrate advanced-level knowledge of a major European language other than English (such as French, Spanish, Portuguese, Italian, German, Greek, Russian, or Turkish).
-To demonstrate this knowledge, students must successfully complete an advanced-level language course.
+To demonstrate this knowledge, students must successfully complete one course above the Intermediate two level.
 The alternative is to take a College of Arts and Science (CAS) placement exam and score above the intermediate level.